denten-books/plain-text/3-format.md

 reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965;
 @nygaard_history_1981].
-Similarly, for Plato and later for René Descartes, G.W.F.
-Hegel, and other idealists, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]
+The abstract class can further be modified, or extended when called into action.
+In this way the abstract category of chair becomes a given chair, complete with individual flaws and imperfections.
+As before, the flaws an imperfections are considered insignificant compared to the perfected form of the ideal chair.
+In the idealist tradition, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]

-In Plato's Greek originals we find a number of words that, depending on the translation, stand in for the English "form."
+So far, I have been using the term "form" quite liberally, relying on the reader's intuitions about its use in everyday language.
+A closer look at the canonical texts in the original will help us identify the conflicting meanings that emerge in translation.
+In Plato's dialogues we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare, for example, several translations from Plato's *Timaeus*.
 The text shows Timaeus, the titular character, explaining the nature of the physical world to his collocutor.
 In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance [*phantazomenōn*] while remaining essentially the same substance.
+Benjamin Jowett translates the
-Benjamin Jowett translates the passage:
+passage:

 > Thus, then, as the several elements never present themselves in the same
 > form [*phantazomenōn*], how can anyone have the assurance to assert